-If you’ve been issued a no-contact order, that means no contact directly or indirectly, even if the other person initiates it.
-If you live with that person, you’ll unfortunately have to make other living arrangements throughout the duration of your no-contact order.
+If you’ve been issued a no contact order WI, that means no contact directly or indirectly, even if the other person initiates it.
+If you live with that person, you’ll, unfortunately, have to make other living arrangements throughout the duration of your no contact order WI.

 Like a restraining order, you’re forbidden from calling that individual, emailing, texting, contacting via social media or anything of the like.
 But you will also violate the order if you use a third party to contact that individual or if you leave a message somewhere he or she will see it.